top of page

 GUNG HO

-But Sophie doesn’t just want to educate others.
-She also lives her values.
-Using sustainable fabrics, each item is cleverly designed to avoid waste during production.
-And by designing the clothing to be size-adjustable she extends each garment's life cycle.
-Leftover fabric is used for smaller items and fed into Gung Ho Reworked – including one-of-a-kind furniture pieces and upcycled vintage garments.
+Using sustainable fabrics, each Gung Ho item was cleverly designed to avoid waste during production.
+And by designing the clothing to be size-adjustable, Sophie was able to extend each garment's life cycle.
+Leftover fabric was used for smaller items and fed into Gung Ho Reworked – including one-of-a-kind furniture pieces and upcycled vintage garments.

-Gung Ho is also challenging the way the fashion industry works by launching a bespoke made-to-order collection this year.
-This will reduce stock waste by making pre-ordered monthly batches.
-To make this possible they collaborate with other London makers and their customers, bringing everyone together and giving their customers more choice.
+Gung Ho also challenged the way the fashion industry works by launching a bespoke made-to-order collection, aiming to reduce stock waste via pre-ordered monthly batches.
+To make this possible they collaborated with other London makers and their customers, bringing everyone together and giving their customers more choice.

 The name stems from being ‘gung ho’ - acting with raw enthusiasm and attitude.
 And we think Sophie is just that.
-Engaging and inspiring people in a positive way to be part of the solution.
+Engaging and inspiring people in a positive way to be part of the solution, despite no longer operating as a fashion supplier, out team still proudly wear their Gung Ho uniforms and we will forever remain a whole hearted supporter of the work Sophie does.

 Apricity Behind the scenes - ironing.jpeg